Pottuvil: Economy

-Agriculture is generally seen as the basic economic route of the town.
-In addition, the town’s internal economy is strengthened through animal husbandry, coastal and inland fisheries, small and medium business, tourism, and trade.
+Agriculture is generally seen as the basic economic route of the town, as well as animal husbandry, coastal and inland fisheries, tourism, and trade.
 It is evident that there are plenty of natural resources here.
 Paddy fields, forests, beaches, mountains and springs are parts of the town's landscape.
 Paddy is the main crop in the area.
-However, vegetables, coconuts and fruits are also grown and contribute to the internal livelihood.
-At the same time, animal husbandry and fisheries also contribute significantly to the economy, and the tourism sector is seen as one of the most important and well-developed sources.

-The area is said to be rich in soil as it is home to beaches, rivers and reservoirs.
-Coconut cultivation is being carried out on a small scale in the coastal villages of Komari, Manarasena, Victor Garden, Hitayapuram, Urani and Ullai.
-In addition, chilli is the main crop in vegetable cultivation.
+Coconut cultivation is carried out on a small scale in the coastal villages of Komari, Manarasena, Victor Garden, Hitayapuram, Urani and Ullai.
+In addition, chilli is the main vegetable crop.

-The city is also known for its beaches and the world-famous Arugam Bay for waterboarding.
+The city is also known for its beaches and the world-famous Arugam Bay for surfing.
 The nearby beaches are also known as Ullai Beach.

+Climate

+Pottuvil has a tropical savanna climate (Köppen: As) with warm to hot temperatures and a significant amount of rainfall.
+The climate is characterized by a distinct wet season from October to February.
+The wet season features cooler temperatures than the rest of the year.